 Halloween costume and makeup for staff

-On the other hand, your staff can wear more formal costumes and simply add little bits and pieces.
+Your staff can still wear uniforms with a small accessory.
 For example, waiters can wear a black shirt with an orange vest or handkerchief and a hat.
 That way, you're not getting too far into this while still keeping in with the mood you’re creating.
 It all depends on how far you want to go with the Halloween atmosphere.
-You can impress customers with both options.